|

 Yugoslavia's first ethnic cleansing.

-This book contains the story of one family who managed to survive.
+stories of families who managed to survive.

 |